-We intend to appoint Mr. Ford to our board of directors effective upon the consummation of this offering.
+We intend to appoint Mr. Ford to our board of directors immediately prior to the effective date of this offering.
 Mr. Ford was the Chief Executive Officer of Washington Philadelphia Partners, LP from 2008 through 2010.
 He retired as a partner from Ernst & Young LLP in June 2008 where he had been employed since 1971.
 Mr. Ford serves on the board of trustees of Drexel University, Drexel University College of Medicine School and GulfMark Offshore Inc. Mr. Ford provides strong financial, audit and accounting skills to our board of directors.